Getting Started with Coverage

 1. Bring the 3D Graphics window to the front.

 In this case, the entire coverage region is shaded here in red.
+Your color could be different.
 This tells you that, at some point during the twenty-four analysis interval, each point in your coverage region did have access to at least one asset during daylight hours.

-Let’s look at coverage graphics in the 2D Graphics window.
-In the 2D Graphics window we can see the entire globe as a flat map, whereas in the 3D Graphics window, the sunlit portion of the globe may be hidden when accesses occur.
+Look at coverage graphics in the 2D Graphics window.
+In the 2D Graphics window you can see the entire globe as a flat map, whereas in the 3D Graphics window, the sunlit portion of the globe may be hidden when accesses occur.

 1. Bring the 2D Graphics window to the front.

 It’s obvious that each of your assets has access for some portion of the twenty-four hour period, but how many of those assets have coverage in the same area simultaneously during daylight hours?
-A second FOM can be used to answer that very question.
+A second Figure of Merit () object can be used to answer that very question.

 In an effort to minimize clutter and more clearly visualize periods of access, let’s remove the grid from the visualization windows and focus on the coverage quality display.